Definition and Epidemiology of MPGN

 MPGN is a rare glomerular disease, and seems to be decreasing in prevalence.
 Most patients who present with primary MPGN are adolescents or young adults – over 75% of cases are diagnosed in patients aged 8 to 16.
 Also, 10% of cases of nephrotic syndrome that occur in children and young adults are caused by MPGN.

 Etiology of Membranoproliferative Glomerulonephritis

-Cases of type II MPGN are generally idiopathic whereas type 1 MPGN are usually secondary MPGN with an apparent underlying cause.
+Cases of type II MPGN are generally idiopathic, whereas type 1 MPGN is usually secondary MPGN with an apparent underlying cause.